 |Legal and Regulatory Compliance||Compliance with applicable laws and regulatory requirements applicable to Supplier, and to goods and services being provided.|

 |Corporate Responsibility||Demonstrable commitment to all aspects of corporate responsibility|

-At TD Bank Group, we believe diversity is a key contributor to success in the competitive global marketplace.
+We believe diversity is a key contributor to success in the competitive global marketplace.
 Our commitment to diversity is a fundamental element of how we do business today and in the future.
 TD Bank Group believes its Supplier Diversity Program is necessary to achieving its goal of being the better bank.